10 Most Dangerous Roads to Drive on in the UK

 2. Rosedale Chimney Bank, Yorkshire

-Short but steep, with a gradient of 13 percent and a climb of approximately 568 feet during the 0.81 mile road.
-Particularly dangerous during the winter months, this treacherous road is regularly closed to motorists due to vehicle accidents.
-The road is known as the chain breaker’ by local cyclists; most of whom avoid it wherever possible.
+Short but brutal, this road features a maximum gradient of 33 percent (1 in 3).
+Particularly dangerous during the winter months, this treacherous road is regularly closed to motorists due to ice and accidents.
+The road is famously known as ‘the chain breaker’ by local cyclists who struggle with its extreme vertical climb.

 3. Cat and Fiddle Road, A537, Peak District